RedTurtle/rt.calendarinandout/README.rst

      :alt: Add and remove all the dates you want
      :target: http://keul.it/images/plone/rt.calendarinandout-3.png

-* With javascript disabled the widget is still fully functional, falling back to a normal textarea where you can insert dates manually
+* With JavaScript disabled the widget is still fully functional, falling back to a normal textarea where you can insert dates manually

   .. image:: http://keul.it/images/plone/rt.calendarinandout-4.png
-     :alt: With javascript disabled the widget is still fully functional
+     :alt: With JavaScript disabled the widget is still fully functional
      :target: http://keul.it/images/plone/rt.calendarinandout-4.png

 * In view the dates are rendered as an unordered list